geddski/cinch.js/readme.md

 2. UI CRUD

 CRUD?
 Isn't that a database concept?
 Yes but it applies here too:
-__C__reate -  Micro templates were made for this, populating your UI in a fast, flexible way.<br/>
-*R*ead - Stop abusing the DOM, let Cinch.js keep your model up to date for you.
-Read that. <br/>
-*U*pdate - Updating the UI is easy with the UI grips Cinch creates for you.<br/>
-*D*elete - Deleting elements is also easy with the UI gribs.
+__C__reate -  Micro templates were made for this, populating your UI in a fast, flexible way. \n __R__ead - Stop abusing the DOM, let Cinch.js keep your model up to date for you.
+Read that. \n __U__pdate - Updating the UI is easy with the UI grips Cinch creates for you. \n __D__elete - Deleting elements is also easy with the UI gribs.
 Sure beats writing jQuery selectors all over the place.
 Micro templates cover the C in CRUD, Cinch.js handles the rest.

 In case you forgot, JavaScript is a *dynamic* language.
 Let's take advantage of it.
 Why should a smart developer like *you* have write the tedious parts?
 Outsource them to Cinchland!